jkomoros/prompt-garden/README.md

 #### let

 Sets a named variable in environment to value for sub-expressions in block.
 It returns the return value of block.
-See also `var`.
+See also `var` and `let-multi`.

 A value that persists is available with seed_type `store`.